TSX-V: WAM

 Highlights

-• Limited exploration of the extensions since mine development
+• The area has limited exploration of the extensions since mine development.

 Geology & Exploration